FreeBreadsticks/onboarding/First Week/first-day.md

 Before the TC begins taking screen shares you will to bring them into a zoom session.
 Introduce yourself and talk to the TC to get a feel of who they are and where they're at.
 Make sure they feel comfortable and confident.
 At this point the new TC should have already shadowed a couple of people on shift a few days prior to their first shift so they should have the gist of the procedure.

-## Shadow Sessions
+## Introduction and Shadow Sessions

 In this initial meeting explain to them that they will shadow an experienced TC three times.
-Watch expert chat and slack.
-Help facilitate these sessions by selecting questions that you feel would be beneficial to their learning.
-You could also notify the experienced TC they will be shadowed by the new one.
-Check in with the TC between the screen shares to see if they have any questions about the procedures.
+Give details about qbot.
+About the specific qbot commands, such as qbot in sync, qbot in dispatch (which of course they won’t start out as), qbot out at the end of the day, qbot done for finishing a screen share, and qbot unresponsive as well the guidelines for when to use it, and when to qbot done the unresponsive question.
 Make sure to go over the details of the process and positions:
 - Dispatch: This TC works in chat and parses the questions.
 They will be the one who queues students for screen share.
+Let them know that they will NOT be doing dispatch at first.
 - Sync: TCs who are in sync wait for the dispatcher to queue the question and then for qbot to assign them to a screen share.
 They send zoom links to students to pair with them.
+Let them know that this will be the position they start out with.
 - Qbot: Our pal in Slack that lets us know what students are queued, which TCs are assigned and which are free.
 It's qbot that allows us to organize the screenshares.
     - Also explain qbot commands and the flow of being assigned a question, `more help`ing a student, and `done`ing a question.

+ Watch expert chat and slack.
+Help facilitate these sessions by selecting questions that you feel would be beneficial to their learning.
+You could also notify the experienced TC they will be shadowed by the new one.
+Check in with the TC between the screen shares to see if they have any questions about the procedures.

 ## Mock Pairing Sessions